lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 * `aiProcess_Triangulate`: The model may use quads or other geometries to define their elements.
 Since we are only dealing with triangles, we must use this flag to split all he faces into triangles \(if needed\).

 * `aiProcess_FixInfacingNormals`: This flags try to reverse normals that may point inwards.

+* `aiProcess_PreTransformVertices`: This flag performs some transformation over the data loaded so the model is placed in the origin and the coordinates are corrected to math OpenGL coordinate System.
+If you have problems with models that are rotated, make sure to use this flag.
+Important: do not use this fal is you model uses animations, this flag will remove that information.

 There are many other flags that can be used, you can check them in the LWJGL Javadoc documentation.